bjaegerthomas/tech-interview-prep/udemy computer science algorithms/multiple pointers/findPair/README.md

 ## Thoughts after Solution
 His second solution is closer to mine so I will comment on that first.
 I didn't realize that my sort needed to have a condition in it to account for the ascending or descending order of values but that makes sense given that otherwise it would sort the array lexicographically.
 I also didn't think about whether or not my left or right pointer might be pointing to the same value.
 In addition I wasn't aware I needed to use math.abs for the absolute value of my difference and my inputed number.
 Other than that my solution was fairly on the same track with logic and syntax.

+The first solution is interesting because I keep forgetting about the ability to create a set which makes an object I can compare with only unique values and while preserving the original inserted order.
+It also allows for faster lookups than an array.
+It also looks to see if there any duplicates in the array as a first condition in the event n = 0 which is a good first check for true.